mrbinky3000/responsive_carousel/README.md

 - [Example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html) : A simulated product shelf.
 The number and size of the boxes change based on the width of the window.
 - [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html) : A simulated hero slide show.
 There is only one unit visible at a time.
 Uses callbacks to add more functionality to the slideshow.
 - [Example 3](http://matthewtoledo.com/creations/responsive-carousel/example/example-3.html) : Same as example 1 but with added infinite scrolling.
-- [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-4.html) : A slideshow showing 2 slides at a time and featuring infinite scrolling.
+- [Example 4](http://matthewtoledo.com/creations/responsive-carousel/example/example-4.html) : A slideshow showing 2 slides at a time and featuring infinite scrolling.
+- [Example 5](http://matthewtoledo.com/creations/responsive-carousel/example/example-5.html) : Horizontal navigation demo with units of different widths.

 *The carousel animation runs a little slow on some older Androids that don't support CSS3 transitions.
-If Facebook's javascript API is also included on the page it will further slow down older Androids because Facebook causes page reflows every few miliseconds.
+If Facebook's javascript API is also included on the page it will further slow down older Androids because Facebook causes page reflows every few milliseconds.